+- a) Locations

-Security cameras will be strategically located to assure maximum coverage of public and common areas of the campus.
+- Security cameras will be strategically located to assure maximum coverage of public and common areas of the campus.
 Security cameras will be placed in the main lobby of most residence halls and strategically located in common areas to assure the privacy of individuals living in residence halls.
-The Campus Police Sergeant makes recommendations related to physical plant and electronic systems for new and renovated campus facilities.
+The Campus Police Sergeant makes recommendations related to facilities services and electronic systems for new and renovated campus facilities.

-b) Monitoring and Response
+- b) Monitoring and Response

-- Barton College office staff assigned to the Campus Police Office and the Wilson Police Department,

-Barton College District will supervise campus security camera monitors, located in the Campus Police

-Office, Waters Hall.
-When an emergency is observed, Campus Police will be dispatched/respond to

-the campus location associated with the campus security camera.
-All associated responses will be

-documented in the Daily Campus Police Log.
+- Barton College office staff assigned to the Campus Police Office and the Wilson Police Department, Barton College District will supervise campus security camera monitors, located in the Campus Police Office, Waters Hall.
+When an emergency is observed, Campus Police will be dispatched/respond to the campus location associated with the campus security camera.
+All associated responses will be documented in the Daily Campus Police Log.

-- The use of campus camera systems shall be limited to legitimate safety and security purposes, including but not limited to:
+- The use of campus camera systems shall be limited to legitimate safety and security purposes, including, but not limited to:

 - Property and building protection

 - Alarm verifications

 - Public areas

 - Criminal investigation

 - Traffic pedestrian and vehicular traffic activity

 - The camera system shall not be used for:

 - Profiling

 - Voyeurism

-c) Media Retention and Security Access
+- c) Media Retention and Security Access

-- Video/Electronic images are stored on digital video recorders in the Barton College Police Office, Waters Hall. - Access to digital video recorders is limited to the WPD as authorized by the Barton College Division supervising Sergeant and the Vice President for Student Affairs. - WPD is able to download video images to other media to retain for evidentiary or other law enforcement purposes.
+- Video/Electronic images are stored on digital video recorders in the server room in Harper Hall.

+- Access to digital video recorders is limited to the WPD as authorized by the Barton College District supervising Sergeant and the Vice President for Student Engagement.

+- WPD is able to download video images to other media to retain for evidentiary or other law enforcement purposes.

-d) Regular Maintenance and Testing
+- d) Regular Maintenance and Testing

-• Maintenance and testing will be conducted as needed by ARAMARK Services, Physical Plant Division of Barton College.
+- Maintenance and testing will be conducted as needed by Facilities Services of Barton College.

-e) Staff Training
+- e) Staff Training

-- Newly hired Barton College Police office staff and WPD officers assigned to the Barton College District office will be trained on the camera system as part of the College orientation program. - Training on systems updates will be conducted as necessary. - · All training will include a review of this policy.
+- Newly hired Barton College Police office staff and WPD officers assigned to the Barton College District office will be trained on the camera system as part of the College orientation program.

+- Training on systems updates will be conducted as necessary.

+- All training will include a review of this policy.
-f) Policy/Procedure Review

-- The Vice President for Student Affairs and the WPD Supervising Sergeant will conduct an annual review/evaluation at the end of the academic term (typically in June) of incidents and camera locations, as noted in the Student Affairs Annual Strategic Plan/Goals & Objectives. - The annual evaluation will be documented in the Student Affairs Strategic Plan Annual Assessment.

-g) Release of Information/Data

-- Any and all recordings, video, audio, electronic or otherwise, shall be the sole property of Barton College. - Persons requesting access and/or review of stored video/electronic images for any reason must obtain permission from the Vice President for Student Affairs, Vice President for Finance and Administration, or the College President.
-WPD, Barton College Division Officers or WPD investigative personnel shall facilitate the actual review of the video/electronic media. - Duplication or printing of stored video/electronic images is prohibited unless approved by the Vice President for Student Affairs.
+- f) Policy/Procedure Review - The Vice President for Student Engagement and the WPD Supervising Sergeant will conduct an annual review/evaluation at the end of the academic term (typically in June) of incidents and camera locations, as noted in the Student Engagement Annual Strategic Plan/Goals & Objectives. - The annual evaluation will be documented in the Student Engagement Strategic Plan Annual Assessment. - g) Release of Information/Data - Any and all recordings, video, audio, electronic or otherwise, shall be the sole property of Barton College. - Persons requesting access and/or review of stored video/electronic images for any reason must obtain permission from the Vice President for Student Engagement, Chief Financial Officer, Vice President of People and Support, or the College President.
+WPD, Barton College Division Officers, or WPD investigative personnel shall facilitate the actual review of the video/ electronic media. - Duplication or printing of stored video/electronic images is prohibited unless approved by the Vice President for Student Engagement.